 Utilities as Business Deductions for Income Tax Purposes

-When you are filing for a business use of home, there is a space to place your utilities.
-Then, there is a space that asks total square foot of your home and then total square foot of the designated home office space.
+When you are filing for a business use of your home, there is a space to place your utilities.
+Then, there is a space that asks the total square footage of your home and then the total square footage of the designated home office space.
 Once you put all this information in their appropriate spaces, the tax program will calculate the percent used for the business use of the home.
 This percent will then be used to determine the amount of utilities that will be used as a business deduction.

 Internet and Cell Phone